hyklux/portfolio-mmoserver-cpp-boost-asio/README.md

 }
 ```
  ![서버 모듈 로드](https://user-images.githubusercontent.com/96270683/221408977-60f10220-00cd-4dc3-a9bf-61efd9b04be6.PNG)
-- The Server Container is the container that manages all modules uploaded to that server and holds references to all server modules.
+- ServerContainer is the container that manages all modules uploaded to that server and holds references to all server modules.

 # Network module
-- Network module is a module responsible for communication with clients.
+- Network module is a module responsible for communicating with clients.
 - Network communication was implemented using the Boost Asio network library.
-- When a client connects, it creates a NetGameSession class.
+- When a client connects, it creates a NetGameSession instance.
 ``` c++
 bool NetworkServer::StartTcpServer()
 {